-A well rounded strategy which will provide a platform for continuous growth should impact these critical factors:
+A well-rounded strategy that will enable you to attain continuous growth should impact these critical factors:

-For each factor follow the three step analysis.
 Step 1.
-What can you learn from last year’s experience in each area?
+What knowledge did you gain from last year’s experience in each area?

-Also, ask what is missing from this area.
-In other words, what could you add – or eliminate – which will make a big difference in your organization’s effectiveness.
-Random examples of what might be missing: an organizational knowledge manager, periodic competitive analysis, a report of market share, an employee training plan.
+Also, ask what could you do more of or stop doing completely – which will make a big difference in your organization’s profitability. some things that you may need to add include: an organizational knowledge manager, periodic competitive analysis, a report of market share, an employee training plan.

 Step 2.
-What results are you committed to produce in each area?
+What results are you committed to producing in each area?

-Remember, these results should be bold and dynamic.
-They should inspire everyone responsible for making them happen to do whatever it takes to get the job done.
-These targets or measures work best when they are objective and quantifiable.
+Remember, these results should inspire everyone responsible for making them happen to do whatever it takes to get the job done.
+These targets or measures should be easily mesurable.
 They must be achievable, however difficult that might be.
-Some examples of bold results: a 50 percent increase in sales; top of the list in prospect mind-share; 100 percent customer repurchases; three new products shipped by June; customer problems resolved in half the current time, a career path in place for each employee, zero turnover.

 Your implementation plan has a number of components:

-Who is accountable for each factor?
-Which executive?
-Which managers?
-What department?
-Some factors map directly onto a functional department, like revenue to marketing/sales.
+Some of the actions you are going to take can be assigned to s specific department, like accounts or your marketing/sales department.
 Those are the easy ones.
-Less obvious are factors like intellectual capital or customer satisfaction – they don’t fall under one clear domain.
+Less obvious are factors like customer experience – they don’t fall under one clear domain.
 Nevertheless, one person has to pick up the ball.
-Along with their teams, whoever accepts accountability for specific the targets and goals will answer the remaining questions.
+Along with their teams, whoever accepts responsibility for specific targets and goals will ensure that the plan is carried out.

-What strategies and tactics have a good chance to produce the results?
-Remember, if you’ve set bold objectives, you probably do not yet know how to reach them.
-That’s what makes them bold in the first place.
+What strategies will produce increase sales quickly and easily?
+Remember, if you’ve set ambitious goals, you probably do not yet know how to reach them.
 You are inventing the answers, making them up.

 What structural and procedural changes will you make relative to this factor?
-Some examples are adding two salespeople, creating a quality czar, establishing new reporting lines, eliminating paper memos, making a large capital investment, acquiring a component vendor, or having a monthly new business quota.
-Each structural and procedural change will give birth to its own initiatives, which also need to be time-lined.
+Some examples are adding two salespeople, creating a quality czar, establishing new reporting lines, eliminating paper memos, making a large capital investment, acquiring a component vendor, or having a daily new sales quota.

-Does this initiative have any staffing implications?
-Do you need to increase headcount, create new job descriptions or add specific managers?
+Will you need to take on extra staff? will it require creating new job descriptions or add specific managers?
 Where a factor maps directly onto a department – such as revenue or customer service – what is the annual staffing plan?
-If there is a staffing increase, make sure the financial considerations are fed back into the budget.
+If there is a staffing increase, make sure the additional costs are fed back into your business plan.

-Last issue: Can you do everything at once?
+Last issue: Can take care of everything at the same time?